Let’s discuss a challenging parenting topic- teaching your children cell phone manners.

-Here’s the tough part.
 Proactively observe and monitor your child’s cell phone behavior.
-It will be hard not to nag and show your frustration but patience and persistence are key.
+It will be hard not to nag and show your frustration, but patience and persistence are key.
 Do your best to come from a place of care when you’re correcting.

-- “When I saw you at the park with your friends sitting on a bench playing with your phone, I was sad because I hoped you’d be enjoying the sunshine and your friends.
+- “When I saw you at the park with your friends sitting on a bench playing with your phone, I was sad because I hoped you’d enjoy this beautiful day outside with your friends.
 What was up with that?”

-- “Remember we’re all working on using our cell phones in a more considerate way, please put it away while we’re in the car together so we can have some quality time.
+- “Remember, we’re all working on using our cell phones in a more considerate way; please put it away while we’re in the car together so we can have quality time.
 I really want to hear about your day!”

 You’ve got this, mom!
 It’s a hard battle but worth fighting.

-For more help with your family’s manners, get my free guide, The Busy Moms Guide to Raising Confident, Considerate, and Mannerly Kids.
+For more help with your family’s manners, get my free guide, The Busy Moms Guide to Raising Confident, Kind, and Considerate Kids.
 It’s my five best tips and tricks to help you teach your children good manners at home in a fun and stress-free way.
 Plus, I’ll share simple manners lessons to use at home.